-Request · Cloudflare Workers docs
+Request

 Object | null

-- Only set when using Cloudflare Access or API Shield.
+- Only set when using Cloudflare Access or API Shield (mTLS).
 Object with the following properties:

 certIssuerDNLegacy,